Posts

 Image

-During our lives, we regularly go through polarities of happiness ( sukh ) and sadness ( dukh ).
-Krishna explained that when senses meet sense objects, polarities of sukh-dukh are generated (2.14).
-Praise gives us happiness and criticism makes us sad even though it is just a phenomenon of meeting of words with the ears.
-Life is a continuous interaction of senses and sense objects implying that polarities of sukh and dukh are an unavoidable feature for us.
-While mentioning that happiness is of three types based on gunas (18.36), Krishna says, "That which is like poison in the beginning and nectar in the end is declared satvik happiness.
-It is a virtue born from the clarity of one's intellect" (18.37).
-Thus, satvik happiness is dhyan (meditation) for the mind and exercise for the body where we find it difficult to take out an hour's time regularly.
-In due course of time, they give benefits like peace of mind and physical fitness Krishna says, "The ha...
+I n our lives, we constantly experience the polarities of happiness ( sukh ) and sadness ( dukh ).
+Krishna explained that when senses meet sense-objects, polarities of sukh-dukh are generated (2.14).
+Praise brings happiness, while criticism causes sorrow, even though both are merely phenomena of words meeting the ears.
+Life, therefore, is a continuous interplay of senses and sense-objects, implying that polarities of sukh and dukh are an unavoidable human condition.
+Krishna categorizes happiness into three types, each arising from one of the three gunas (18.36).
+He says, “That which is like poison in the beginning and nectar in the end is declared satvik happiness.
+It is a virtue born from the clarity of one’s intellect” (18.37).
+Thus, satvik happiness is dhyan (meditation) for the mind and physical exercise for the body where we find it difficult to begin and maintain regularly yet deeply rewarding over time in form of mental peace and physical wellbeing.
+Krishna says...

 Image

-After explaining the threefold nature of karta and karma , Krishna explains that buddhi (intellect) and dhruti (fortitude or courage) are also threefold as per gunas (18.29).
-He says, "The intellect is said to be satvik when it understands what is desireful action and renunciation, what is duty and what is not, fear and fearless, bondage and liberation (18.30).
-The intellect is considered to be rajasic when it is confused between dharma (righteousness) and adharma (unrighteousness), and cannot distinguish between kaaryam (dutiful action) and akaaryam (undutiful action) (18.31).
-That intellect is said to be tamasic which is enveloped in darkness, imagines adharma to be dharma and looks upon all things in a perverted way" (18.32).
-Our general understanding is that the nature of intellect varies from person to person as well as with time.
-The aforementioned verses clarify that our intellect manifests depending on the guna under whose influence we are at that...
+A fter explaining the threefold nature of karta and karma , Krishna explains that buddhi (intellect) and dhruti (fortitude or courage) are also threefold as per gunas (18.29).
+He says, “The intellect is said to be satvik when it understands what is desireful action and renunciation, what is duty and what is not, fear and fearless, bondage and liberation (18.30).
+The intellect is rajasik when it is confused between dharma (righteousness) and adharma (unrighteousness), and cannot distinguish between kaaryam (dutiful action) and akaaryam (undutiful action) (18.31).
+That intellect is said to be tamasik which is enveloped in darkness, imagines adharma to be dharma and looks upon all things in a perverted way” (18.32).
+The intellect varies from person to person, or even changes within the same person over time.
+These verses clarify that our intellect manifests under the influence of the prevailing guna.
+Clarity is the hallmark of satva while confusion is the hallmark of ...